Far away, in ancient times again,

 Augustus Caesar welcomed Hera’s reign;

-An Infant King reigned from a feeding trough.
+The King of Kings reigned from a feeding trough.

-And when this child had grown in age and grace,
+And when Our Lord had grown in love and grace,

-His Mother saw the sorrow on His face,
+His Mother viewed the anguish on His face,

 And though His death, at first, like folly seemed,